-MS_FT 440-0 Systemic Perspectives in the Treatment for Chemical-Dependency and Substance Abuse (1 Unit)
+MS_FT 440-0 Systemic Perspectives in the Treatment of Substance Use/Misuse and Addiction (1 Unit)

 This course reviews distinctions of disease model vs. systemic views of addiction and treatment; understanding the markers of abuse and dependence; illumination of various therapeutic approaches; efficacy of family therapy approaches.
 Students develop working theoretical and clinical knowledge of addiction treatment.

 MS_FT 480-0 Pre-Practicum in Marital & Family Therapy (1 Unit)

 This course is aimed to provide practical training in systemic therapy, including interviewing skills, initial assessments, and management of professional role.
 Course also focuses on the role of the therapists family background, personal experience, values, beliefs, and interpersonal style in conducting psychotherapy.

 MS_FT 481-0 Internship in Marital & Family Therapy (1 Unit)

 Clinical internship in the Bette D. Harris Family and Child Clinic under supervision by core faculty.
 Students gain practical experience in providing systematic assessment and treatment for clients.
 Begins winter quarter of the first year and continues through the summer; 1 credit per quarter.

 Prerequisite: MS_FT 480-0 Prepracticum in Family Therapy.

 MS_FT 482-0 Internship in Marital & Family Therapy (1 Unit)